nextail/pulpocon23-dagster/doc/chapter_2/README.md

    ---
    **Assignment**

-   Create an `operational_data` asset (formatted as a pandas dataframe) attaching its number of records in the `num_records` metadata field.
+   Create an `operational_data` asset representing this piece of operational data, formatted as a pandas DataFrame.
+For visibility, add its number of records in the asset's `num_records` metadata field.

     <details>
     <summary>TIPS</summary>

     - To easily convert a csv from an url to a dataframe, you can use `pd.read_csv(csv_url)`
+    - Remember to add the `context: AssetExecutionContext` parameter to the asset materialization function.
+That's your ticket to adding metadata from within the function!
     </details>

    ---